drawrowfly/airbnb-private-api/Readme.md

 ```
 #### Authorization By Email
 ##### _authentication_by_email
- - **You only need to do this once**
+ - **If the request was successful then you don't need to execute this method anymore.
+All required AUTH data will be saved to a JSON file**
  - Authorization by using **email** and **password**
  - New device credentials will be generated
- - To make it convenient the login token and device details will be saved to a file {session_path}/{email}.json for the future usage
+ - To make it convenient the login token and the device details will be saved to a file {session_path}/{email}.json for the future usage
 ```javascript
 let airbnb = new AirBnbClient({
     email: 'email@example.com',